hsnucnmc/winter-2022/PKI.md

 <!--

-We will talk about the last method
+We will talk about the last method.

+When talking about that, we will see how CA signs certificate.

 -->